 The relief means a potential saving for first time buyers of up to £5,000.
 Although the biggest upfront payment for first time buyers remains the deposit (which is generally 10% of the purchase price payable on exchange of contracts), a saving of up to £5,000 is a welcome relief for many first time buyers looking to get onto the property ladder.
 That £5,000 can certainly help towards works required to renovate the property and that all important new sofa.
 That first step onto the ladder may have moved slightly closer and that is something for our generation to celebrate.

-If you are a first time buyer looking to purchase a property or have any other enquiries in relation to this blog, please contact Debbie Carpenter on 020 8971 1604 or by email to [email protected].
-Alternatively please feel free to contact any other member of our Residential Conveyancing team.
+If you are a first time buyer looking to purchase a property or have any other enquiries in relation to this blog, please feel free to contact a member of our Residential Conveyancing team.

 Although correct at the time of publication, the contents of this newsletter/blog are intended for general information purposes only and shall not be deemed to be, or constitute, legal advice.
 We cannot accept responsibility for any loss as a result of acts or omissions taken in respect of this article.
 Please contact us for the latest legal position.